preethamam/Point-Cloud-Semantic-Annotator/README.md

 9. Navigation: Previous / Next; overlays show progress count and filename.
 10. Save: Ctrl+S → Prompt decides whether to bake enhanced colors into untouched points.
 11. Autosave: Autosave the point cloud when any annotations are done and moved to the next file.
+12. Views: shows the top, bottom, front, back, left, right and SW, SE, NW, NE isometric views with their shortcuts.

 Best Practice: Apply contrast adjustments before extensive painting for consistency.